As most readers know by now, Max Huntsman, Los Angeles County’s longtime and highly respected Inspector General has announced his retirement.

 Youth Justice and lawsuits

-The same problem-avoiding attitude appears to apply to the board’s response to the staggering problems that afflict LA County’s youth justice system.
+A similar problem-avoiding attitude appears to apply to the board’s response to the staggering problems that afflict LA County’s youth justice system.

-For example, this past summer, when the Board of Supervisors agreed to pay $2.7 million to an 18-year-old young man named Jose Rivas Barillas, who was 16-years old when, in December 2023, with the encouragement of staff, he was beaten by several other young people in the course of a series of so-called gladiator fights that took place at Los Padrinos youth hall in December 2023, a terrifying beating that was captured on CCTV in the facility.
+For example, this past summer, when the Board of Supervisors agreed to pay $2.7 million to an 18-year-old young man named Jose Rivas Barillas, who was 16-years old when, in December 2023, with the enthusiastic encouragement of staff, he was beaten by several other young people in the course of a series of so-called gladiator fights that took place at Los Padrinos youth hall in December 2023, a terrifying beating that was captured on CCTV in the facility.

 WLA reported on the terrible beating, and the settlement.
-Yet, when, on a whim we reviewed the county’s “Proposed Settlement of Litigation” outline, which contained the county’s proposed fiscal settlement.
-It turned out to be an interesting read as it gave a reader a glimpse of the county lawyers’ perspective on the matter, which seemed to be mostly to be self-serving.
+Yet, when, on a whim we reviewed the county’s “Proposed Settlement of Litigation” outline, which contained the county’s lawyers proposed fiscal settlement.
+It turned out to be an interesting read as it gave a reader a glimpse of the county lawyers’ thinking on the matter, which seemed to be mostly to be self-serving.

 “Given the risks and uncertainties of litigation,” wrote the county’s lawyers, a “reasonable settlement at this time will avoid further litigation costs; therefore, a full and final settlement of the case is warranted.”